madsendennis/HackZurichStuff/README.md

   - App to connect with AXA insurance DB for cross data lookup - categorize items in the photo with insurance components

 Files in the src folder are the source files on an Android application.
+The server.py file is a python script that uses the Cloud Vision technology for image analysis The JSONClient.py file is a python script that is meant to use the results from server.py and provide meaningful information using data from the AXA repositories.